 Non-teaching/faculty employees at the College are encouraged to teach a course provided they have the appropriate credentials and/or degree required to teach the course.
-No non-teaching/faculty employee at the College may teach a course during the normal workday, 8 a.m. to 5 p.m. unless the conditions outlined below are met:
+No non-teaching/faculty employee at the College may teach a course during their normal scheduled workday unless the conditions outlined below are met:

-- A non-teaching/faculty employee who agrees to teach a course during the academic year will teach the course as part of their regular salary.
+- The non-teaching/faculty employee agrees to teach a course as part of their regular salary.

 Non-teaching/faculty employees teaching an internet course must also have the appropriate credentials and/or degree.
-Non- teaching/faculty employees must ensure that any feedback provided to on-line students occurs outside of the normal workday, 8 a.m. to 5 p.m.
-Under no circumstances will feedback be provided to on-line students during the normal workday, 8 a.m. to 5 p.m.
+Non- teaching/faculty employees must ensure that any feedback provided to on-line students occurs outside of their normal workday.

-Qualified, non-teaching/faculty employees who agree to teach a course outside their normal workday/workweek, 8 a.m. to 5 p.m.
-Monday through Friday, will be compensated at the standard adjunct faculty rate.
+Qualified, non-teaching/faculty employees who agree to teach a course outside their normal workday.
+Workweek will be compensated at the standard adjunct faculty rate.
 No work related to the course being taught will be allowed to occur during the work day.

 Any non-faculty employee wishing to teach an adjunct class should fill out the Application for Adjunct Teaching Assignment form.
 The form is located on the intranet under Personnel Forms.
 The form must be completed and have all signatures before the employee is considered approved to teach the class.
 A new form should be filled out for each semester the employee wished to have an adjunct teaching assignment.